 - Year after year, this Buddhist festival grow into a grand folk festival.

 The Folklore Legend

-Legends dealing with the origins of the Lantern Festival are abundant, but the most famous story speaks of a beautiful crane from heaven.
-In ancient times, there were once a large number of fierce and cruel animals in a village trying to hurt the people and livestock.
+In ancient times, there were once a large number of fierce and cruel animals trying to hurt the people and livestock.
 The Chinese villagers then organized to kill these animals.
-Just then, a very beautiful crane from heaven flying to the earth got wrongly killed by one of the villagers.

-The village’s population turned in turmoil when they heard the news.
-They had no idea what they could do to do to avoid the imminent disaster.
-At last, a wise old man figured out a solution.
-He told the villagers on the 14th day to the 16th day in the first lunar month to hang lit lanterns in every house and to explode firecrackers and fireworks.
-This would make a false appearance to the Jade Emperor of being burnt.
+- Hearing the news, a wise old man suggested the villagers to hang lit lanterns in every house and to explode firecrackers and fireworks on the 14th day to the 16th day in the first lunar month, which would make a false appearance to the Jade Emperor of being burnt.
 That way, he would be deceived and might stop carrying out his plan.
-The people all agreed it was a good idea and did what the old man suggested.
+The people all agreed it and did what the old man proposed.

-On that 15th day in the first lunar month, the Jade Emperor’s troops sent down from heaven were ready to destroy the village but found the whole town was already ablaze.
+On that 15th day in the first lunar month, the Jade Emperor’s troops found the whole town was already ablaze.
 They thought the village had been burnt and returned to heaven to report the situation to the Jade Emperor.
 The Jade Emperor was very satisfied and decided not to continue with his retaliatory plan.

 Chinese St. Valentine’s Day

 Lantern Festival is also known as the Chinese Valentine's Day, a day to celebrate love and affection between lovers.